Skip to main content

 The Home Office’s Resolution Centre provides help and support to anyone seeking to create a UKVI account to access their eVisa and can assist users who are experiencing technical issues with their online immigration status, and where necessary, enable a person’s status to be verified through alternative means.
 Details of how to access this can be found here on GOV.UK.

 If a person is at the port, travelling to the UK imminently and they are experiencing issues because the carrier is unable to check their immigration status, they should ask the carrier to contact the UK Border Force Carrier Support Hub.
-If they would like to discuss this with UKVI, a passenger support helpline is now available.
-A person can call the passenger support helpline on 0800 876 6921 (free of charge) or 0203 337 0927 (may be charged depending on phone provider).
-UKVI contact centre staff operating this service are not, however, able to contact carriers on behalf of passengers or resolve technical issues.

-In September 2024, the Home Office announced up to £4m in new UK-wide grant funding for four national, and dozens of local organisations to support vulnerable people who may need support transitioning to an eVisa.
+In September 2024, the Home Office announced up to £4m in new UK-wide grant funding for four national, and 68 community organisations to support vulnerable people who may need support transitioning to an eVisa.
 It builds on the huge success of EU Settlement Scheme grant funded network that helped over 500,000 vulnerable people.
 The organisations funded to provide free support to vulnerable and at-risk people who need help with creating their UKVI account and getting access to their eVisa are listed here on GOV.UK.

 The Assisted Digital service is also available to provide individual support by phone and email to people who require assistance with IT-related aspects of creating a UKVI account, for example if they do not feel confident using a computer or mobile device, have internet access or access to a device like a computer, laptop or smart phone.
 Support is available by text, email or phone, and offers phone support and face to face support where appropriate.
 More details can be found here on GOV.UK.